 Top 10 changes to property depreciation laws

-Under the new Depreciation Tax Law Changes, property investors who acquire a second-hand residential property on or after 10 May 2017 that contain “previously used” assets will no longer be able to claim depreciation on those eligible assets.
-Existing assets, in this case, include things like ovens, dishwashers or blinds.
+Under the new Depreciation Tax Law Changes, property investors who acquire a second-hand residential property on or after 10 May 2017 that contains “previously used” assets will no longer be able to claim depreciation on those eligible assets.
+In this case, existing assets include ovens, dishwashers or blinds.

 The Government successfully voted on new legislation to change how depreciation works, representing the most significant move in the industry that I’ve ever seen – and I’ve been a qualified quantity surveyor for over 25 years.

 The budget changes were effective as of 9 May 2017 at 7.30 pm, when the Federal Budget was handed down.
 As you can imagine, they have enormous implications for property investors and, more importantly, the property equation, which we’ll go into later.

 So, what are the new depreciation law changes exactly?

 The best way to understand it is to break the changes down into Ten simple vital points:

 1. You can no longer claim depreciation on “previously used” plant and equipment